We've been accredited with the Fair Tax Mark again

-In fact, we’ve always believed in doing the right thing even when nobody’s looking.
+In fact, fairness and transparency are at the heart of everything we do.
 As a mutual, we were founded on the principle of people helping people, so paying our fair share of tax is nothing new for us.
-In 2018 we paid more than £23m in Corporation Tax.
-And if you take into account the bank levy and taxes paid through our responsibilities as an employer, we contributed almost £55m in taxes.

 How did we get this accreditation?